redshifttt/config/README.md

 # Nix/NixOS Configuration

 This is my Nix/NixOS configuration.
+I do not like functional programming.